sdownin/compnet-awareness-tutorial/README.md

   cycle(3) + cycle(4)
 ```

 Set the number of bootstrap replications.
-Roughly 100 is enough for an approximate estimate; on the order of 1000 or more for reporting results:
+- Roughly 100 is enough for an approximate estimate
+- On the order of 1000 or more for reporting results
 ```R
 R <- 200  ## enough for a rough estimate
 ```